jacob927/ultimate_matchup_chart/README.md

     Determine statistical significance.
 5. **Visualization**: Create the viz in a large table.
 Possibly use Tableau to make the data interactive.
 6. **Make Money**

+What is the point: I want to.
+It will help me learn data science